-Table 3 - Conversion table to be used to determine the quantity of carbon present in the carbon reservoirs for a project
+Table 3 - Conversion table to be used to determine the carbon stock present in the carbon reservoirs for a project

 From То

 1 t anhydrous biomass 0.5 t carbon

 1 t carbon 3.667 t CO 2

 1 acre 0.4046 ha

-1 ha 10 000 m2
+1 ha 10 000 m 2

-INITIAL CHARACTERIZATION OF THE PROJECT
+CHAPTER II

+PROJECT CHARACTERIZATION

-- 14. Before filing a project with the Minister in accordance with Title IV, the promoter must produce an initial characterization for the project - (1) to define the initial context for the project - (a) by identifying the history of land uses on the lot or part of a lot for the project over a period of at least 10 years immediately preceding the project start date; - (b) where applicable, by defining the history of natural disturbances on the lot for the project over a period of at least 10 years immediately preceding the project start date; - (c) where applicable, by defining the history of all forest development activities on the lot for the project over a period of at least 10 years immediately preceding the project start date in order to establish and differentiate between afforestation and reforestation activities; - (d) where applicable, by defining the silvicultural strategy applied prior to the project start date that resulted in the biological characteristics of the strata observed on the lot or part of a lot for the project, including a list of silvicultural treatments, their description and their effects;
+15. At the project filing stage and before filing a project with the Minister in accordance with Title IV, the promoter must produce an initial characterization for the project

+(1) to define the initial context for the project

+(a) by identifying the history of land uses on the lot or part of a lot for the project over a period of at least 10 years immediately preceding the project start date;

+(b) where applicable, by outlining the history of all forest development activities of an afforestation or reforestation type carried out on the lot for the project over a period of at least 10 years immediately preceding the project start date;

+(c) where applicable, by defining the silvicultural strategy applied prior to the project start date that resulted in the biological characteristics of the cartographical strata observed on the lot or part of a lot for the project, including a list of silvicultural treatments, their description and their effects.

+For an early project, the promoter must present the silvicultural strategy planned and carried out since the project start date and describe the context and forest-related and other objectives that led to the planting of seedlings on the lot or part of a lot for the project and the voluntary nature of the actions taken that led to its implementation;

-- (e) where applicable, by defining the site preparation methods applied prior the planting of seedlings or sowing of seeds and the area treated or scheduled for treatment; - (f) by producing one or more maps of the lot for the project with, as a minimum, the following layers: - i. the outline of the lot for the project and the areas managed for the project; - ii. the road network; - iii. the hydrographic network; - iv. the outline of land assigned to non-forestry purposes, forest stands and adjacent lots;
+(d) where applicable, by defining the site preparation methods applied prior to the planting of seedlings or sowing of seeds in connection with the lot or part of a lot for the project and the area affected or to be affected by the site preparation activity compared to the area of the lot or part of a lot for the project.

+In the case of an early project, at the project filing stage, if the promoter is unable to define the site preparation mode and the area affected or to be affected by the activity, the promoter must conduct an inventory of the soil carbon reservoir on the lot or part of a lot for the project, and also when filing an issuance request;

+(e) by producing one or more maps of the lot for the project with, as a minimum, the following layers:

+i. the outline of the lot for the project and the areas managed for the project;

+ii. the road and trail network;

+- iii. the hydrographic network; - iv. the outline of land assigned to non-forestry purposes, ecoforest stands and adjacent lots;

-The geographical entities for the project, such as the outline of each forest stand, must be numbered and described in a table accompanying the map or maps.
-The table must include, for each entity shown on the map, its number on the map and a summary description (for example, the name of the ecoforest stratum) and its surface area in hectares.
+The geographical entities for the project, such as the outline of each ecoforest stand, must be numbered and described in a table accompanying the map or maps.
+The table must include, for each entity shown on the map, its number on the map, a description of the ecoforest stratum, and its surface area in hectares.

-All the maps in the report must have, as the base layer, an aerial photograph or satellite image with a spatial resolution making it possible to distinguish transitions between contrasting geographic entities (for example, between a forest and a road).
+All the maps in the report must have a scale, a key, the cardinal points and, as the base layer, an aerial photograph or satellite image with a spatial resolution making it possible to distinguish transitions between contrasting geographic entities such as a forest and a road.
 The resolution of the maps for the project must make it possible to perform a quick analysis of the attributes connected with the project;